WPChill/strong-testimonials/readme.txt

 == Changelog ==

+= 1.11.4 - 2014-11-14 =
+* Remove the fix for potential problem on slow-loading pages; needs more testing.

 = 1.11.3 - 2014-11-14 =
 * Fix conflict with Roki theme.
 * Fix a condition on slow-loading pages where the testimonials in the widget might appear stacked up before the slideshow script hides all but the first one.